ericelliott/express-error-handler/README.md

 express-error-handler
 =====================

 A graceful error handler for Express applications.
+This also patches a DOS exploit where users can manually trigger bad request errors that shut down your app.

 ## Quick start: